takuu/react-redux-isomorphic-skeleton/README.md

 # react-redux-isomorphic-skeleton
-Boilerplate for React + Redux with server side rendering
+Boilerplate for React + Redux with Server Side rendering